apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

     }
 }
 ```

-In `main` we'll create a list of strings and use it in a `for` loop.
-Sadly, pattern matching with switch is not yet available, so will make use of enhanced `instanceof` (JEP-305).
-The stop condition is when we hit `Nil`:
+In _main_ we'll create a list of strings and use it in a _for_ loop.
+Since pattern matching with switch is not yet available, will make use of the next best thing - enhanced _instanceof_ (JEP-305).
+The stop condition is when we hit _Nil_:

 ```java
 public static void main(String[] args) {